Leopard seal: Distribution

-Leopard seals are pagophilic ("ice-loving") seals, which primarily inhabit the Antarctic pack ice between 50˚S and 80˚S. Higher densities of leopard seals are seen in West Antarctica than in other regions.
+Leopard seals are pagophilic ("ice-loving") seals, which primarily inhabit the Antarctic pack ice between 50˚S and 80˚S. Leopard seals are seen in higher densities in West Antarctica than in other regions.
+A population appears to be resident in Chilean Patagonia, with reproduction being recorded in the region.
+Leopard seals are also considered by some to be resident species of New Zealand, with reproduction being recorded and individuals being present year-round in all regions of the country.

 Most leopard seals remain within the pack ice throughout the year and remain solitary during most of their lives with the exception of a mother and her newborn pup.
 These matrilineal groups can move further north in the austral winter to sub-antarctic islands and the coastlines of the southern continents to provide care for their pups.
 While solitary animals may appear in areas of lower latitudes, females rarely breed there.
 Some researchers believe this is due to safety concerns for the pups.

 The estimated population of this species ranges from 220,000 to 440,000 individuals, putting leopard seals at "Least Concern".
 Although there is an abundance of leopard seals in the Antarctic, they are difficult to survey by traditional audiovisual techniques as they spend long periods of time vocalizing under the water's surface during the austral spring and summer, when audiovisual surveys are carried out.
 This habit of submarine vocalizing makes leopard seals naturally suited for acoustic surveys, as are conducted with cetaceans, allowing researchers to gather most of what is known about them.

-Sightings of vagrant leopard seals have been recorded on the coasts of Geraldton, Western Australia, multiple locales in New Zealand, (Note: Where individuals have even been seen on the foreshores of major cities such as Auckland, Dunedin and Wellington) South America, and South Africa.
-Fossil evidence suggests that leopard seals were present in South Africa during the Late Pleistocene.
+Sightings of vagrant leopard seals have been recorded on the coasts of Australia, Argentina, Brazil, Uruguay, South Africa, Pitcairn Islands, Easter Island, French Polynesia, and Tristan da Cunha.
+The northernmost sighting of a leopard seal was in the Cook Islands in 1960.
+Fossil evidence suggests that leopard seals were also present in South Africa during the Late Pleistocene.